-Your Oregon will is a crucial document, but it’s not the place for every wish, preference, or instruction you might want to communicate as part of your Oregon estate plan.
+Your Oregon will is a crucial document.
+However, it’s not the place for every wish, preference, or instruction you communicate as part of your Oregon estate plan.
 It’s important to be careful with what you promise, instruct, or designate in your will.
 Here are 7 common will mistakes you want to avoid.

 If you have concerns about how someone might use a piece of property you bequeath to them, usually a better option is to work with an estate planning attorney to set up a trust, or work with you attorney to outline conditions that are legal and enforceable.